 Mason McDonald (Charlottetown Islanders – QMJHL)

 Ever since he was traded to the Charlottetown Islanders, McDonald’s numbers have seen quite a boost as the goalie has recorded a 1.95 GAA and .938 Save Percentage in three games played.
 Standing at 6’4″ and weighing in at nearly 180 lbs., McDonald still has to fill out his frame a bit more, but as one can tell from Aaron Vickers’ diagnosis of the BMO CHL/NHL Top Prospects game, the big goalie certainly made his presence felt in Calgary early last week:

 — Aaron Vickers (@AAVickers) January 16, 2014

 After his performance in the top prospects game in Calgary, McDonald only reinforced his CSS midterm rank as the best available goalie out of the QMJHL.
-Julio Billia and Keven Bouchard might give McDonald a run for his rank during the second half of the season, but it is plain to see that the upside for McDonald is tremendous at this point and time.
+Julio Billia and Keven Bouchard might give McDonald a run for his rank during the second half of the season, but it is plain to see that the upside for McDonald is tremendous at this point in time.